web-push-libs/web-push/README.md

 ## sendNotification(endpoint, userPublicKey, payload)

-Send a Push notification containing a message to an endpoint.
+Send a Push notification to an endpoint. *userPublicKey* and *payload* can be undefined, if you want to send a notification without a message.
 - *endpoint* is the endpoint URL;
 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.